-Ordinance No. 16016, approved and dated March 15, 2005, gives the City Manager the authority to sign on behalf of the Mayor and Council grant applications and acceptances for the City in the interest of efficiency of administrative governmental operations in the City.
-The ordinance further stipulates:

-"That unless a granting agency requires that the City's top elected official be listed as the grant official in a grant document, the City Council hereby designates the City Manager and his or her designee to be listed as the authorized official and as the official with financial authority or similar designations on all grant applications, acceptances and other documents, as well as sign all grant applications, acceptances and other grant documents on behalf of the City of El Paso.
+Ordinance No. 16016, approved and dated March 15, 2005, gives the City Manager the authority to sign on behalf of the Mayor and Council, in the interest of efficiency of administrative governmental operations The ordinance further stipulates that unless a granting agency requires that the City's top elected official be listed as the grant official in a grant document, the City Council hereby designates the City Manager and his or her designee to be listed as the authorized official and as the official with financial authority or similar designations and to sign for all grant applications, acceptances and other grant related documents on behalf of the City of El Paso.

 The City Manager and his or her designee, are authorized to sign on behalf of the Mayor and Council "grants that do not require matching funds or other similar direct expenditures by the City including those grants that only require an in-kind match.
-The City Manager is authorized to sign grants requiring matching funds when the required matching funds were included in the applicant's budget at the time of the adoption of the budget, or when the matching funds will be funded through the use of confiscated funds, provided that the grant is not otherwise required to go to Council for approval pursuant to any budget resolution requirement."
-Please refer to Appendix A for "Delegation of Authority" memo related to all Grants' matters from the City Manager dated May 18, 2021.
+The City Manager and his or her designee, is authorized to sign grants requiring matching funds when the required matching funds were included in the applicant's budget at the time of the adoption of the budget, or when the matching funds will be funded through the use of confiscated funds, provided that the grant is not otherwise required to go to Council for approval pursuant to any budget resolution requirement."
+Please refer to Appendix A for "Delegation of Authority" memo related to all Grants' matters from the City Manager dated July 1, 2023.